 All of the schools have contributed greatly to their sections.
-Students and their families have helped with tree planting, dune restoration, bird releases, pest control and more.
+Students and their families help with tree planting, dune restoration, bird releases, pest control and more.
 Teachers and parents say the education project provides clear learning benefits and the students enjoy the hands-on involvement and opportunities to interact with DOC and Project Janszoon experts.

 The iconic dune landscape at Anchorage, its estuaries and regenerating forest across to nearby Watering Cove, is Motueka High School’s special place in the park.